My general interests are in artificial intelligence, cognitive science, healthcare, education and Latin America.

 3) Work with policymakers to implement science-based public policy reform.

-I am fortunate to be the project manager of the multidiciplanary and multinstitutional NSF expeditions in computing project: Understanding the world through code led by Prof. Armando Solar-Lezama.
-Our goal is to advance artificial intellgience for scientific discovery.
+I am fortunate to be the project manager of the multidisciplinary and multi institutional NSF expeditions in computing project: Understanding the world through code led by Prof. Armando Solar-Lezama.
+Our goal is to advance artificial intelligence for scientific discovery.

-I would like to say that our diverse research group at the understanding the world trough code is working on building the future of artificial intelligence for scientific discovery.
-Our team includes researchers from MIT, U Texas at Austin, Caltech, U Penn, Rice and Stanford with the goal of advancing neurosymbolic programming for scientific discovery.
-This, by devising the next generation of neurosymbolic programming techniques.
+Our team understanding the world trough code is working on building the future of artificial intelligence for scientific discovery by devising the next generation of neurosymbolic programming techniques.
 Our methods draw insights from probabilistic programming, formal methods, logic, program synthesis, programming languages and deep neural networks to achieve that ambitious scientific goal.
 Subscribe to our project mailing list to join our featured talks!

 I enjoy working with collaborators with expertise on the science of the mind or with a computational background; that are willing to get out of their research comfort zone to explore the different perspectives on which we currently investigate the mind in a unified view, this to drive meaningful research insight on understanding how the human mind and behavior operates.
 Please do reach out if you share this view! <first last name> @mit.edu